-Threadworms are the only common infection seen in Australia.
-Tell-tale signs of worms include an itchy bottom, disturbed sleep, irritability, tiredness and lack of interest in eating.
+Threadworms are the only common worm infestation seen in Australia.
+Signs of an infestation include an itchy bottom, disturbed sleep, irritability, tiredness and a lack of interest in eating.

 Threadworms are small parasites that live in the intestines of humans.
-They are particularly common in young children under the age of 10.
+They are particularly common in children under the age of 10.
 The worms are white, with a blunt head and a pointed tail.
-They can live for up to six weeks.
+They can live for up to 6 weeks.

 You cannot catch threadworms from animals with worms.
-The only way animals may be responsible for spreading human threadworms is by transporting them on their fur as a result of human contact.
+The only way animals may be responsible for spreading human threadworms is by transporting them on their fur after human contact.

-Treatment for threadworms is aimed at getting rid of the parasites and preventing re-infestation.
-To successfully treat threadworms you can either follow strict hygiene methods described in worm treatments, or see your doctor who can prescribe medicine for you.
+Treatment for threadworms is designed to get rid of the parasites and prevent re-infestation.
+To successfully treat threadworms, you can either follow the strict hygiene practices described in worm treatments, or see your doctor who may be able to prescribe medication for you.

-When taking medicine, you should also ensure strict hygiene methods are taken to prevent re-infestation.
+When taking medicine, you should also ensure you follow strict hygiene practices to prevent re-infestation.

 Not sure what to do next?

-If you are still concerned about your worms in humans, why not use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.
+If you are still concerned about worms, why not use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.

 Last reviewed: July 2015